Busting calorie counting diet myths | Truweight

 - How many calories should be eaten at each meal?

-If yes, then you should know that calorie counting is counterproductive as it takes the focus away from building eating habits that are healthy and contain foods we can actually enjoy.
+If yes, then you should know that a calorie counting diet is counterproductive as it takes the focus away from building eating habits that are healthy and contain foods we can actually enjoy.

-To know all about healthy ways to eat right and still lose weight, you can always drop by to any of the Truweight Centres and ask our Nutrition experts themselves.
+To know all about healthy ways to eat right and still lose weight, you can always drop by to any of the Truweight Centres and ask our Nutrition experts themselves about calorie counting diet.
 All for FREE!
 Just click and get started!

 Whenever you are looking for how to burn calories, the usual answers would be: